BroadbandForum/obuspa-test-controller/README.md

 ## Wiki Access

-Please also see our WIKI for more details about the project.
+The OB-USP-Agent test controller is part of Broadband Forum's OB-USP-Agent project.
+Please see the [OB-USP-Agent Wiki](https://github.com/BroadbandForum/obuspa/wiki) for more details about the OB-USP-Agent project.